-Builds a portal through which authorised researchers can access rare disease data from repositories and catalogues around Europe
+To build a portal through which authorised researchers can access rare disease data from repositories and catalogues around Europe

 - Preliminary work is being done in an Implementation Study: Visualization of aligned genomics data for rare diseases (RD-Connect) as a driver for real-time access of controlled data at the EGA.

-Organises training courses, workshops and hackathons
+To organise training courses, workshops and hackathons

 - These events train rare disease researchers how to use ELIXIR services, and capture the special service requirements of the Rare Disease community.